China's new base Quinling

 According to Anne Marie Brady, a researcher at the University of Canterbury on Chinese domestic, foreign and polar politics.
 ‘China interprets Antarctic sovereignty as undetermined.
 In an area of undetermined sovereignty, a state may construct a case to argue for sovereignty rights by means of discovery, by naming geographical sites and mapping, and by continual presence and occupation’.

-‘In just over a decade, as a result of a massive budget increase for polar capacity projects, China has ceased being a minor player in the polar regions and is becoming a major actor.
-It has expanded and deepened its physical presence in Antarctica through new bases, made significant geographical discoveries and named hundreds of sites.
-China now has more money than any other polar state to spend on new infrastructure, such as bases, planes and icebreakers’.(see her full report at http://bit.ly/2WEX3GZ)
+It has expanded and deepened its physical presence in Antarctica through new bases.
+And also made significant geographical discoveries and named hundreds of sites.
+China now has more money than any other polar state to spend on new infrastructure.
+This would include bases, planes and icebreakers’.(see her full report at http://bit.ly/2WEX3GZ)

-China plays a long game so they are unlikely to do anything before 2048 when the Madrid Protocol is up for renegotiation.
-The protocol, also known as The Protocol on Environmental Protection to the Antarctic Treaty, as well as providing environmental protection for Antarctica also bans mining indefinitely.
 It would be difficult for one country to overturn the ban since it would require unanimous agreement from all parties to the Treaty and there is a common misconception that it is a 50-year ban.
 It is indefinite so it will not suddenly allow open slather for mining interests in 2048.

 However, China has thrown a lot of money at various countries around the world and in return those countries have voted in international forums in China’s interest as part payment.
-Who is to say the same tactics won’t be tried here
+Who is to say the same tactics won’t be tried here.

 Chinese Icebreaker Xuelong

-Update: In an interview with The Australian newspaper (09/04/19), Kim Ellis, head of the Australian Antarctic Division (AAD) ‘declared there was no evidence China had breached the Antarctic treaty and expects the inspections planned for the next financial year to reinforce his view.
+(He) expects the inspections planned for the next financial year to reinforce his view.
 “I have seen nothing in the last eight weeks that there’s any concrete evidence of any form … (suggesting) the speculation in the press is correct,” he said.

 So, there you go.
 As I said previously.
 Watch this space.
+If you want to know more about the new Chinese base, that was completed in 2024 check it out here.